HC Wainwright Raises CASI Pharmaceuticals (NASDAQ:CASI) Price Target to $4.00

-CASI Pharmaceuticals (NASDAQ:CASI) had its price target lifted by HC Wainwright from $3.50 to $4.00 in a note issued to investors on Friday, Price Targets.com reports.
-The firm presently has a “buy” rating on the biotechnology company’s stock.
-HC Wainwright’s price objective suggests a potential upside of 175.86% from the company’s previous close.
+CASI Pharmaceuticals (NASDAQ:CASI) had its target price raised by HC Wainwright from $3.50 to $4.00 in a research note issued to investors on Thursday, Benzinga reports.
+HC Wainwright currently has a buy rating on the biotechnology company’s stock.

-Separately, Mizuho initiated coverage on shares of CASI Pharmaceuticals in a research report on Monday, May 3rd.
-They issued a “buy” rating and a $3.80 price objective for the company.
+CASI has been the subject of a number of other reports.
+BTIG Research initiated coverage on shares of CASI Pharmaceuticals in a research report on Monday.
+They set a buy rating and a $4.00 price target for the company.
+Mizuho started coverage on CASI Pharmaceuticals in a research note on Monday, May 3rd.
+They set a buy rating and a $3.80 price objective on the stock.

-In other CASI Pharmaceuticals news, CEO Wei-Wu He purchased 3,000,000 shares of the company’s stock in a transaction dated Friday, March 26th.
-The shares were bought at an average price of $2.05 per share, for a total transaction of $6,150,000.00.
-Following the purchase, the chief executive officer now directly owns 4,683,994 shares in the company, valued at approximately $9,602,187.70.
-The purchase was disclosed in a filing with the Securities & Exchange Commission, which is available at this hyperlink.
-24.75% of the stock is owned by corporate insiders.
+In other news, CEO Wei-Wu He purchased 3,000,000 shares of the company’s stock in a transaction that occurred on Friday, March 26th.
+The shares were acquired at an average cost of $2.05 per share, with a total value of $6,150,000.00.
+Following the transaction, the chief executive officer now owns 4,683,994 shares in the company, valued at approximately $9,602,187.70.
+The transaction was disclosed in a legal filing with the SEC, which can be accessed through this link.
+24.75% of the stock is currently owned by company insiders.

-A number of institutional investors have recently modified their holdings of the business.
-Federated Hermes Inc. increased its position in shares of CASI Pharmaceuticals by 45.0% during the 1st quarter.
-Federated Hermes Inc. now owns 10,150,000 shares of the biotechnology company’s stock worth $24,360,000 after purchasing an additional 3,150,000 shares in the last quarter.
-BlackRock Inc. increased its position in CASI Pharmaceuticals by 4.6% during the 1st quarter.
-BlackRock Inc. now owns 4,006,960 shares of the biotechnology company’s stock valued at $9,618,000 after purchasing an additional 176,494 shares during the period.
-Wellington Shields Capital Management LLC boosted its holdings in CASI Pharmaceuticals by 7.7% in the first quarter.
-Wellington Shields Capital Management LLC now owns 2,231,765 shares of the biotechnology company’s stock worth $5,356,000 after acquiring an additional 160,000 shares in the last quarter.
+Hedge funds and other institutional investors have recently modified their holdings of the stock.
+FNY Investment Advisers LLC bought a new position in shares of CASI Pharmaceuticals in the first quarter valued at $118,000.
+BlackRock Inc. increased its holdings in CASI Pharmaceuticals by 9.1% in the fourth quarter.
+BlackRock Inc. now owns 3,830,466 shares of the biotechnology company’s stock worth $11,300,000 after buying an additional 318,742 shares during the last quarter.
+ProShare Advisors LLC bought a new position in shares of CASI Pharmaceuticals during the 4th quarter valued at $43,000.
+State of Wisconsin Investment Board acquired a new stake in shares of CASI Pharmaceuticals in the fourth quarter worth about $271,000.
+Finally, Wellington Shields & Co.
+LLC lifted its holdings in CASI Pharmaceuticals by 22.5% in the 4th quarter.
 Wellington Shields & Co.
-LLC boosted its holdings in CASI Pharmaceuticals by 1.1% in the first quarter.
-Wellington Shields & Co.
-LLC now owns 1,832,769 shares of the biotechnology company’s stock worth $4,399,000 after acquiring an additional 20,000 shares in the last quarter.
-Finally, Geode Capital Management LLC boosted its holdings in CASI Pharmaceuticals by 14.1% in the first quarter.
-Geode Capital Management LLC now owns 1,092,677 shares of the biotechnology company’s stock worth $2,622,000 after acquiring an additional 135,339 shares in the last quarter.
-31.95% of the stock is owned by hedge funds and other institutional investors.
+LLC now owns 1,812,769 shares of the biotechnology company’s stock worth $5,348,000 after purchasing an additional 333,146 shares during the last quarter.
+Institutional investors and hedge funds own 31.95% of the company’s stock.

 CASI Pharmaceuticals, Inc, a biopharmaceutical company, develops and commercializes therapeutics and pharmaceutical products in China, the United States, and internationally.
 The company offers EVOMELA, an intravenous formulation of melphalan for use as a conditioning treatment prior to stem cell transplantation, and as a palliative treatment for patients with multiple myeloma, which has completed Phase I studies in China.